Kurdish officials: Death toll climbs in Iranian drone attack

 The Iranian drone strikes targeted a military camp, homes, offices and other areas around Koya, Nuri said.
 Nuri described the attack as ongoing.

-Iraq’s Foreign Ministry spokesman said the government in Baghdad is expected to summon the Iranian ambassador to deliver a diplomatic complaint over the strikes.
+Iraq’s Foreign Ministry spokesman said the government in Baghdad was expected to summon the Iranian ambassador to deliver a diplomatic complaint over the strikes.

 In Baghdad, four Katyusha rockets landed in the capital’s heavily fortified Green Zone on Wednesday as legislators gathered in parliament.